 Coping With Hypnagogic Hallucinations: Tips for a Peaceful Sleep

 Hypnagogic hallucinations are vivid, dream-like sensations or images that occur at the borderline between wakefulness and sleep.
 While they are often harmless, frequent or intense experiences can be unsettling and interfere with a restful night.
-At Koala Center For Sleep & TMJ Disorders, patients benefit from expert evaluation by our team, who specializes in identifying the underlying sleep issues that contribute to disrupted sleep cycles and unusual nighttime phenomena.
+At Koala Center For Sleep & TMJ Disorders, patients benefit from expert evaluation by our team, who specialize in identifying the underlying sleep issues that contribute to disrupted sleep cycles and unusual nighttime phenomena.
 For more information, please contact us today or request an appointment online.
-We have convenient locations in Bloomington IL, Peoria/Dunlap IL, El Paso TX, and Wausau WI.
+We are conveniently located at 11825 N. State Rt 40, Ste 100, Dunlap, IL 61525.

 Table of Contents: